-IDS 3123 Professional Field Experience I
+IDS 3123 Professional Field Experience I ■

 3 hours--Prereq.: 3113 or departmental approval.
-This course is an introduction to the student's academic and/or career goal area and will Denotes a Liberal Arts course. provide the student with a practical learning experience.
+This course is an introduction to the student's academic and/or career goal area and will provide the student with a practical learning experience.
 The course may include an internship or practicum, or an independent learning project which encompasses work projects or learning outside the student's current work assignment.

-IDS 4123 Professional Field Experience II
+IDS 4123 Professional Field Experience II ■